googlearchive/pedantic/README.md

 `prefer_int_literals`
 does not reflect common usage.

+`prefer_typing_uninitialized_variables`
+will be obsoleted by NNBD, which comes with type inference for uninitialized variables.

+`literal_only_boolean_expressions`
+does not offer enough value: such expressions are easily spotted and so hard to add by accident.

+`no_adjacent_strings_in_list`
+does not offer enough value: adjacent strings in lists are easily spotted when the code is formatted with `dartfmt`.

+`sort_constructors_first`
+does not reflect common usage.

+`sort_unnamed_constructors_first`
+is too strict, people are free to choose the best constructor ordering.

+`test_types_in_equals`
+does not offer enough value: there are plenty of other mistakes possible in `operator ==` implementations.
+It's better to use codegen.

+`unnecessary_null_aware_assignments`
+does not offer enough value: this is hard to do by mistake, and harmless.

+`use_setters_to_change_properties`
+is too strict: it can't detect when something is conceptually a property.

+`use_to_and_if_as_applicable`
+is too strict: it can't detect when the style rule actually applies.

 `throw_in_finally`
 does not offer enough value: people are unlikely to do this by accident,